benjaminmue/Docker_Unraid_HianimeDownloader/SECURITY.md

 ## Overview

-GDownloader WebGUI implements multiple layers of security controls to protect against injection attacks, unauthorized access, and other security threats.
+HiAni DL WebGUI implements multiple layers of security controls to protect against injection attacks, unauthorized access, and other security threats.
 This document describes each security measure and its implementation.

 **Security Philosophy:** Defense in depth with sensible defaults for LAN deployment.